Unit 1-SfM: Introduction to SfM

 5) SfM Data Exploration

 This portion is optional but strongly encouraged, as students will need to be familiar with the software for subsequent units.
 If possible, the students should work with the data individually to maximize time with the software, but students may also work in pairs or in teams if computers are limited.
-The SfM Data Processing and Exploration Manual should be distributed to guide student work.
+One of the guides provided below should be distributed to support student work.
 Also attach a computer to a projector so students can follow the data exploration process as the instructor walks through the steps on their own machine.

 Students should answer two reflective questions in their final write-up.
 One will cover the societal impetus/importance of using SfM to answer their research question of the day, and the other is a metacognition question so students can reflect on what they learned, an important aspect of the learning process.
 Another question you may have students answer is: What was rewarding and what was challenging about this exercise?

-- General guide to using the software for data exploration and some processing.
-Agisoft Photoscan Pro was selected because at the time of writing, the majority of geoscientists seemed to be using it for SfM processing.
-Thirty-day fully-functional trial licenses have worked well for students to use on short-tern assignments on their own computers.
-If you wish to use it repeatedly yourself or have it on laboratory computers, licenses may need to be purchased.
-This manual also applies to Units 2-5.
+Agisoft software was selected because, at the time of writing, the majority of geoscientists were using it for SfM processing.
+Thirty-day fully-functional trial licenses have worked well for students to use on short-term assignments on their own computers.
+If you wish to use it repeatedly yourself or have it on laboratory computers, licenses will need to be purchased.
+Educational and multi-license pricing is available.

-- Other SfM processing software options are available and are outlined in SfM Guide for Instructors and Investigators (Microsoft Word 2007 (.docx) 8.8MB Oct31 16).
+- Other SfM processing software options are available and are outlined in SfM Guide for Instructors and Investigators (Microsoft Word 2007 (.docx) 8.4MB Jun28 23).
 Visual SfM written by another is below.

 - Visual SfM Tutorial (Acrobat (PDF) 3.4MB Apr5 16)

 - Visual SfM is an open-source software used for Structure from Motion.
-Our materials are based on using Agisoft Photoscan Pro, a commercial software.
-We provide this tutorial as an alternative to adapt for your students if Agisoft is not available for use.
+Our materials are based on using Agisoft MetaShape Pro, a commercial software.
+We provide this tutorial as an alternative to adapt for your students if MetaShape is not available for use.

 Teaching Notes and Tips